What Basics Are In My Hospital Bag?

 When you live with chronic illness or illnesses, a possible admission to the hospital is something we expect.
 Those who have spent any time in the hospital.
 Even one night know that there are some essential things that are needed.
 If nothing else just some items that make you feel a little more comfortable.
 But for those who know to expect at least one annual hospital admission a pre-packed bag is essential.

-A pre-packed hospital bag is not only important for the person being admitted.
-It is also VERY helpful for any friend or family member who might be the one who has to go through your things.
-Trying to discern what you might want while you're admitted.
-Let’s be honest, no matter how close that person is to you or how great of a packer they are.
+A pre-packed hospital bag is not only crucial for the person being admitted.
+It is also VERY helpful for any friend or family member who might be the one who has to go through your things—trying to discern what you might want while you're admitted.
+No matter how close that person is to you or how great of a packer they are.
 The things they chose for you are probably not the things you would have chosen for yourself.
-Had you had the time or forethought.
+Had you had the time or forethought?
 Thus, the pre-packed bag.

 So let's just jump right into what I always have in my hospital bag.

 What is in my hospital bag: the basics

 Let's take just a moment to talk about the bag, for someone like me who overpacks for EVERYTHING.
 I will likely pre-pack my hospital bag in something like a weekender bag.
 It gives me the size I need for all those things i “might need.”
 But let’s be honest, it doesn’t have to be new, or designer, or even large.
 If you can get your stuff in there, that is all that really matters.
 If you are like me and find yourself being admitted more frequently.
 You will quickly figure out what is a necessity and what is just taking up space.

 These are likely going to be some of the most important items in your bag.
 Because let's be honest, those super fashionable hospital gowns are not exactly comfy.
 They don’t leave much to the imagination.
 That being said it will depend on the floor you are admitted to as to if you are allowed to wear “street clothes.”
 Many will require you to always wear a hospital gown.
 So keep that in mind as you are packing.